Berberidopsis beckleri: Ovary

 The ovary is the female organ, contains ovule which develops into seeds.
 Ovary is elliptical, with a massive style and green stigma lobes.

 Leaves

 The leaves are simple, ovate to broad–ovate, alternate, palmately veined.
 They are usually 3 cm to 6 cm long.
 Leaves are soft and thin, with a hairy look-like structure in the midvein and lowest veins.

 Fruits

 The fruits develop into berries surrounded by a persistent disc of style and stigma.
 Their colour is red to black.
 They usually produce between 100 and 200 seeds.

 Distribution

-Berberidopsis beckleri is found in Queensland and New South Wales, Australia.
+Berberidopsis beckleri is found in cooler rainforest in Australia, north from the Barrington Tops area in New South Wales to the Queensland border area.
 With the Australian monotypic genus Streptothamnus, Berberidopsis makes up the family Berberidopsidaceae.

-Habitat

-This kind of plants grow and distribute in cooler rainforests such as, the north from the Barrington Tops area.

-Occurrence

-Berbetidopsis beckleri were found for the very first time in three natural parks: